notyiming/work-placement/topics/description_of_duties.rst

 As for the team project I am working on, we use Python for the most part.
 Main components include:
 Python Flask for the GUI part, argparse library for the CLI, SQLAlchemy for the database management system.
 For version control, we use Git.
 And we use GitHub for our source code management.
-Our workflow is as follows: when we want to create a new feature or fix a bug, we create a feature branch based off of the current development branch.
+Our workflow is as follows: when we want to create a new feature or fix a bug, we create a feature branch based on the current development branch.
 When we have completed the feature or fixed the bug, we create a pull request to merge into the development branch.
 Here, we have some unittest checks automatically triggered to check if this new pull request will break anything.
 If all goes well in code review and the tests, it will be merged into